betaglot/plantabeta/docs/reference/Via/ViaTeori/ViaElements/ViaSurface/Overview.md

 # 🔻 <via>ViaSurface</via>

-> A surface that a Planter contacts with any part of their body or with a tool.
+> A surface that a Plantor contacts with any part of their body or with a tool.

 ## Surface Form